 - Searches directed: Assistant Professor of Latin American History (new position, hired 2009), Assistant Professor of East Asian History (replacement position, hired 2009), Visiting Lecturer in History (new position, hired 2008), Visiting Assistant Professor of East Asian History (replacement position, hired, 2006).

-- Supervised three successful Tenure Reviews and two Third-Year Reviews that lead to Tenure
+- Supervised three successful Tenure Reviews, one promotion to Full Professor, and two Third-Year Reviews that lead to Tenure

 - Curricular Reform: incorporated majors-only courses into new Central Curriculum (general education requirements); revised all 100-level history survey classes for new Central Curriculum requirements; added additional non-US, non-European upper-division course to History curriculum.

-- Recruiting: growing number of history majors surpasses university growth overall; selection of $5000/yr scholarships for incoming history majors; year-round work with Admissions to increase number of incoming students; regular email and phone contact with prospective students; supervise all printed recruiting material and on internet.
+- Recruiting: grew number of history majors surpassed university growth overall; selection of $5000/yr scholarships for incoming history majors; year-round work with Admissions to increase number of incoming students; regular email and phone contact with prospective students; supervised all printed recruiting material and on internet.

 - Regularized assessment of Departmental Learning Goals.